legacyspinner/el8-aarch64-kernel-16k-pages/readme.md

 # GPU Driver Testing on Gnome:
-+Virtio-gpu-pci *seems to be the default, using QEMU 2.10: works: glxgears: llvmpipe ~800FPS
+ + Virtio-gpu-pci: seems to be the default, using QEMU 2.10: works: glxgears: llvmpipe ~800FPS
+ + Virtio-ramfb: similar, using QEMU 2.10: works: glxgears: llvmpipe ~800FPS